Jessicavazm/JessicaVaz_T2A1-A/README.md

 Atlassian (n.d.).
 Git Merge | Atlassian Git Tutorial. [online] Atlassian.
 Available at: https://www.atlassian.com/git/tutorials/using-branches/git-merge.

 ‌

-# Q5 - mark 6
+# Q5
 API testing can be performed using testing tools such as Insomnia, Postman, SoapUI.
 Insomnia is the API we have been using in our API testing.
 Insonmia performs unit tests made by HTTP requests and it depends Mocha framework and Chai for assertions.
 Insomnia also supports authentication testing and another important aspect about this type of testing is the developer needs to know the expected outcome in order to determine API's efficiency.
 There are few different types of HTTPS requests:
 - GET = Fetches data from resource
 - POST = Send data to the server to create or update a resource